-8. IMMIGRATION RULES RELATED TO PROPERTY INVESTMENT
+9. IMMIGRATION RULES RELATED TO PROPERTY INVESTMENT

-Greek law provides that a residence permit of 5 years shall be granted to citizens of non-EU countries who are the owners (either personally or through a legal entity established in Greece or in an EU country, the shares of which belong entirely to them) of real estate property in Greece, or who have concluded a timeshare agreement or have leased hotel accommodations for at least 10 years.
+Greek law provides that a residence permit of 5 years shall be granted to citizens of non-EU countries who are the owners (either personally or through a legal entity established in Greece or in an EU country, the shares of which belong entirely to them) of real estate property in Greece, or have concluded who а timeshare leased agreement have hotel or accommodations for at least 10 years.